 Is an employee with menopausal symptoms disabled?

-Jackie Denham discusses the first EAT decision that considers this question.
+Our employment team discusses the first EAT decision that considers this question.

 In a recent case the Employment Appeal Tribunal (EAT) found that the Employment Tribunal (ET) erred in striking out a disability claim brought by someone experiencing menopausal symptoms.

 By way of a reminder a person is disabled, for the purposes of the Equality Act 2010 (EqA), if they have a physical or mental impairment and that impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 A “substantial” effect means more than minor or trivial (so not a particularly high threshold).
 That impairment must have a ‘long term’ effect which means it must have lasted for 12 months or is likely to last for at least 12 months.

 This particular case centred on Ms Rooney, who worked for Leicester City Council.
 She was a childcare social worker until her resignation in October 2018.
 The council had referred her to occupational health but were unable to provide her with the female doctor she had requested.
 She was embarrassed to share full details of her symptoms with male colleagues.
 When she had mentioned her hot flushes, a male manager had stated they also felt “hot” in the office and did not see it as a symptom of menopause.
 She felt her employer had not taken her symptoms seriously.

 A few months after her resignation Ms Rooney brought claims for constructive dismissal, unpaid holiday pay, overtime and expenses.
 In the claim Ms Rooney’s solicitor stated that her work-related stress and menopause symptoms did not amount to a disability.
 Ms Rooney was not aware the solicitor had stated this.